GlacialDrift/image-review-tool/README.md

 for review.
 This will create new database entries for each of the **new** images in the image_root folder based on the parameters in `config.ini` and will not affect any existing images/database entries.

+New images are defined as files that have unique file contents.
+The SHA256 digest of each file is used as a UUID for file's contents.
+This ensures that if the same file exists in two different sub-directories, only a single copy of that file is added to the database for review.

 Re-running either the `export_csv.py` or `draw_rings.py` scripts will perform the same actions as before, overwriting any existing output (image or csv).